 Direct costs incurred in debt issuances or borrowings, as well as debt refinancing or non-substantial modifications to debt agreements that did not represent an extinguishment of debt by considering that the holders and the relevant economic terms of the new instrument are not substantially different to the replaced instrument, adjust the carrying amount of the related debt and are amortized as interest expense as part of the effective interest rate of each instrument over its maturity.
 These costs include commissions and professional fees.
-Costs incurred in the extinguishment of debt, as well as debt refinancing or modifications to debt agreements, when the new instrument is substantially different from the old instrument according to a qualitative and quantitative analysis, are recognized in the income statement as incurred.
+Costs incurred in the extinguishment of debt, as well as debt refinancing or modifications to debt agreements, when the new instrument is substantially different from the old instrument according to a qualitative and quantitative analysis, are recognized in the statement of operations as incurred.

-Leases (notes 3A, 14B and 16A)
+Leases (14B and 16A)

-As mentioned in note 3A, CEMEX Latam adopted IFRS 16 beginning January 1, 2019 using the full retrospective approach.
-At the inception of a lease contract, CEMEX Latam assesses whether a contract is, or contains, a lease.
+At the inception of a contract, CEMEX Latam assesses whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period in exchange for consideration.
-CEMEX Latam uses the definition of a lease in IFRS 16 to assess whether a contract conveys the right to control the use of an identified asset.
+CEMEX Latam uses the definition of a lease in IFRS 16, Leases ("IFRS 16") to assess whether a contract conveys the right to control the use of an identified asset.

-Based on IFRS 16, leases are recognized as financial liabilities against assets for the right-of-use, measured at their commencement date by the net present value ("NPV") of the future contractual fixed payments, using the interest rate implicit in the lease or, if that rate cannot be readily determined, CEMEX Latam's incremental borrowing rate.
+Leases are recognized as financial liabilities against assets for the right-of-use, if the contract conveys the right to control the use of an identified asset for a period in exchange for payment, measured at their commencement date by the net present value ("NPV") of the future contractual fixed payments, using the interest rate implicit in the lease or, if that rate cannot be readily determined, CEMEX Latam's incremental borrowing rate.
 CEMEX Latam determines its incremental borrowing rate by obtaining interest rates from its external financing sources and makes certain adjustments to reflect the term of the lease, the type of the asset leased and the economic environment in which the asset is leased.

 CEMEX Latam does not separate the non-lease component from the lease component included in the same contract.
-Lease payments included in the measurement of the lease liability comprise contractual fixed payments, less incentives, fixed payments of non-lease components and the value of a purchase option, to the extent that option is highly probable to be exercised or is considered a bargain purchase option.
-Interest incurred under the financial obligations related to lease contracts is recognized as part of the "Interest expense" line item in the income statement.
+Lease payments included in the measurement of the lease liability comprise contractual fixed payments, less incentives and/or the value of a bargain purchase option.
+Interest incurred under the financial obligations related to lease contracts is recognized as part of the "Interest expense" line item in the statement of operations.

 At commencement date or on modification of a contract that contains a lease component, CEMEX Latam allocates the consideration in the contract to each lease component based on their relative stand-alone prices.
-CEMEX Latam applies the recognition exception for lease terms of 12 months or less and contracts of low-value assets and recognizes the lease payment of these leases as rental expense in the income statement over the lease term.
+CEMEX Latam applies the recognition exception for lease terms of 12 months or less and contracts of low-value assets and recognizes the lease payment of these leases as rental expense in the statement of operations over the lease term.
 CEMEX Latam defined the lease contracts related to office and computer equipment as low-value assets.